michaelmuriith/trove/docs.md

 - **Table Naming:** Use snake_case for table names.
 For example, `user_profiles`.
 - **Column Naming:** Use snake_case for column names.
 For example, `first_name`.
 - **Code Organization:** Define database schemas, models, and queries in separate files for a clean and organized database layer.

-### Features

-- **Data Persistence:**
-  - Utilize PostgreSQL as the backend database, ensuring data persistence and efficient retrieval.

 ## Additional Development Guidelines